parisba/heyparis/content/posts/appleid/index.md

 ---
-title: "20 Years of Digital Life, Gone in an Instant"
+title: "20 Years of Digital Life, Gone in an Instant, thanks to Apple"
 date: 2025-12-13
 cover:
   image: "cover.jpg"
-  alt: "20 Years of Digital Life, Gone in an Instant"
+  alt: "20 Years of Digital Life, Gone in an Instant, thanks to Apple"
   relative: true
 ShowToc: false
 params:
-  description: 20 Years of Digital Life, Gone in an Instant
+  description: 20 Years of Digital Life, Gone in an Instant, thanks to Apple
   images:
   - cover.jpg
-  title: "20 Years of Digital Life, Gone in an Instant"
+  title: "20 Years of Digital Life, Gone in an Instant, thanks to Apple"
 tags: ["apple", "megacorp", "help", "angry", "rant", "liars"]
 ---